Munich travel guide

 Travellers should note that the friendly, welcoming attitude of the beer halls is not always matched by the more upmarket and fashionable clubs in Munich, where would-be partiers should dress appropriately and anticipate some selectivity from bouncers.

 Most stores are open from Monday to Friday, from 9am to 8pm, and on Saturday until 4pm.
-VAT is 19 percent and almost always included in the price of goods.
-Non-EU visitors can claim this back by shopping in stores displaying the Tax Free Shopping logo.
-Munich is an expensive city but a rewarding one for shoppers.
+Munich is a comparatively expensive city but a rewarding one for shoppers.

 Munich International Airport